Sitagliptin/metformin (By mouth)

 - It is best to take this medicine with food or milk.

 - Extended-release tablet:

-- While taking this medicine, you may see tablets in your stools.
-If you see tablets in your stool several times, tell your doctor right away.
+- You may see tablets in your stools.
+If this happens several times, tell your doctor right away.

 - Swallow the tablet whole.
 Do not crush, break, or chew it.